-On 19 February 2020, the Company announced that it entered into four (4) separate conditional Sale and Purchase Agreements ("the SPAs") with (1) Greenfingers Sdn.
+(1) On 19 February 2020, the Company announced that it entered into four (4) separate conditional Sale and Purchase Agreements with (1) Greenfingers Sdn.
 Bhd.; (2) R & H Sdn.
 Bhd.; (3) Bakti Perusahaan Sdn.
 Bhd.; and (4) Sri Handal Sdn.
 Bhd. (collectively referred to as "the Vendors") to acquire oil palm plantation lands in Sabah with a total gross land area of approximately 2,862 acres ("the Acquisitions").
 The total cash purchase consideration is RM92,538,290 which is approximately RM32,500 per acre.

 The Acquisitions are not subject to the shareholders' approval.
-However, the Acquisitions are subject to the relevant authorities' approvals ("the Conditions Precedent") such as the Sabah's Ministry of Agriculture and Fisheries which are obliged to be obtained by the Vendors within three (3) months from the date of the conditional Sale and Purchase Agreements ("the Conditional Period").
+However, the Acquisitions are subject to the relevant authorities' approvals such as the Sabah's Ministry of Agriculture and Fisheries.